-The Milpitas, California-based company yesterday forecast third-quarter sales of $620 million to $660 million, compared with an average analyst estimate (LSI) of $650 million, according to data compiled by Bloomberg.
+The Milpitas, California-based company yesterday forecast third-quarter sales of $620 million to $660 million, compared with an average analyst estimate (LSI:US) of $650 million, according to data compiled by Bloomberg.

 “The outlook wasn’t all that bad, a little bit lower than consensus but better than some investor expectations,” said Ruben Roy, an analyst at Mizuho Securities USA Inc. “You’ve got the bad news out of the way.”